NGPVAN/job-descriptions/advertisements/software team lead.md

 *Somerville, MA* or *Washington, DC*

-Do you have a passion for creating modern and compelling applications with simple, readable and maintainable code?

-Do you want to build products that help make the world a better place?

-Do you like to ship early and often?

-Would you enjoy working with a diverse, talented, and passionate team to make sure products are great and clients are successful?

-Do you love working with the latest technology and tools?

-Do you take pleasure in helping other engineers improve their craft?

-If so, this is your opportunity to work on industry-leading applications and use the latest web technology (ASP.NET Web API, Angular.js, etc.), in a position where your work can make a difference in millions of lives.

-## Responsibilities
+## Job Description

-* Manage and mentor a Scrum team of software and quality engineers
+At EveryAction, as Software Team Lead you would be the manager and probably the tech lead of one of our Scrum development teams.
+Each team is  made up of 2-3 other Software Engineers of varying seniority, as well as one QA Analyst or QA Engineer dedicated to the team's projects.
+We try to colocate teams as much as possible, though as of the time of this writing Covid is making that irrelevant.

+When bringing on a Software Team Lead from outside the company, we prefer they spend the first 3 or so months as a member of an existing team in order to learn the stack and domain.

+Specifically, a team lead's week to week responsibilities include:

+* Working with team's Product Manager to estimate and refine future work
+* Contributing to the development of active team projects
-* Work with team to architect and build products and features
+* Managing team members to improve/maintain high performance and morale
-* Ensure quality in all its glorious dimensions
-* Make sure we are continuously improving
+* Identifying external obstacles to project success and overcoming them

-## Actual Minimum Requirements
+##  Minimum Requirements For Resume Consideration

-You need at least two years of software engineering experience to be considered for this job, but we are probably hiring for some entry-level Software Engineering positions, too.
+You need at least two years of software engineering experience to be considered for this job.
+(We don't make exceptions to our minimum requirements for external candidates, and instead try to set them low enough to include all potentially qualified candidates.)

-## What We're Looking For
+## Our Stack

+* ASP.NET 4.5+ C#
+  * Webforms / MVC
+  * Some legacy VB.NET
+* React
+  * Some legacy Angular 1/2
+* Microsoft SQL
+  * Server 2017 + Azure SQL
+* Hybrid Cloud

+## Useful Skills

 We don't require that you have experience with all of this to begin with, but it is directly relevant to the role.

 * Working knowledge of web scalability problems and patterns
-* Experience with some or all of our tech stack - ASP.NET, Angular, and Microsoft SQL
+* Experience with some or all of our tech stack
 * Experience managing software engineers

 ## About Us